-• Changing a Map's Style .392
+• Changing a Map's Style 254

-Labeling Your Map
+• Labeling Your Map 258

+• Adding an Adornment to the Map 267

-Working with Layouts
+• Working with Layouts 268

-• Creating a Cartographic Legend .415
+• Creating a Cartographic Legend 279

 Printing and Exporting Your Results

 Changing a Map's Style

 Changing the look of the map is an important part of making it more effective.
 In this section, we review how to change the way your map looks one piece at a time.
 For a more comprehensive change in your map's appearance, see Create Thematic Maps in the Help System.